Port Washington State Bank Announces Promotion and New Hire

 Port Washington, WI (May 8, 2016) - Port Washington State Bank, Ozaukee County's Community Bank since 1899, is proud to announce the promotion of Joel Dykstra to the position of Vice President-Senior Business Lender.
 In addition, the bank is pleased to announce the hiring of John P. Schumacher and Brian C. Gold to the positions of Vice President-Business Banking.

 Port Washington State Bank, a 118 year-old, 5 generation family owned and operated community bank has assets in excess of $538 million.
 It remains the largest independently owned and operated community bank headquartered in the county.
-It has offices in Port Washington, Saukville, Fredonia, Belgium, Cedarburg, Grafton and Thiensville opening in June of 2017.
+It has offices in Port Washington, Saukville, Fredonia, Belgium, Cedarburg, Grafton and Thiensville.
 For more information, visit us at www.pwsb.com or on Facebook.

 Port Washington State Bank Elects New Chairman and Directors to Board